Moscow: Bus, trolleybus and electric bus

 As Metro stations outside the city center are far apart in comparison to other cities, up to 4 km, a bus network radiates from each station to the surrounding residential zones.
 Moscow has a bus terminal for long-range and intercity passenger buses (Central Bus Terminal) with a daily turnover of about 25 thousand passengers serving about 40% of long-range bus routes in Moscow.

 Every major street in the city is served by at least one bus route.
 Many of these routes are doubled by a trolleybus route and have trolley wires over them.

 With the total line length of almost 600 km of a single wire, 8 depots, 104 routes, and 1740 vehicles, the Moscow trolleybus system was the largest in the world.
 But municipal authority, headed by Sergey Sobyanin, began to destroy the trolleybus system in Moscow in 2014 due the planned replacement of trolleybuses by electric buses.
 In 2018 Moscow trolleybus system has only 4 depots and dozens of kilometers of unused wires.
 Almost all trolleybus wires inside Garden Ring (Sadovoe Koltso) were cut in 2016–2017 due to the reconstruction of central streets ("Moya Ulitsa").
-Opened on November 15, 1933, it is also the world's 6th oldest operating trolleybus system.
+Opened on 15 November 1933, it is also the world's 6th oldest operating trolleybus system.

 In 2018 the vehicle companies Kamaz and GAZ have won the Mosgortrans tender for delivering 200 electric buses and 62 ultra-fast charging stations to the city transport system.
 The manufacturers will be responsible for the quality and reliable operation of the buses and charging stations for the next 15 years.
 The city will be procuring only electric buses as of 2021, replacing the diesel bus fleet gradually.
 According to expectations, Moscow will become the leader amongst the European cities in terms of electric and gas fuel share in public transport by 2019.

-All bus stations and terminals of Moscow are now connected to free Wi-Fi.
-One may use it in international bus stations Salaryevo, South Gate and North Gate, and in bus terminals Varshavskaya and Orekhovo.
-As much as 48 hot spots were installed there.

 Moscow cable car

-On November 26, 2018, the mayor of Moscow Sergey Sobyanin took part in the ceremony to open the cable car above the Moskva River.
+On 26 November 2018, the mayor of Moscow Sergey Sobyanin took part in the ceremony to open the cable car above the Moskva River.
 The cable car will connect the Luzhniki sports complex with Sparrow Hills and Kosygin Street.
 The journey from the well-known viewpoint on Vorobyovy Gory to Luzhniki Stadium will last for five minutes instead of 20 minutes that one would have to spend on the same journey by car.
-The cable car will work every day from 11 a.m. till 11 p.m.